 1. Before Moving, Research the City Properly

-Take your time to do it right.
+Take your time to do it right and make a household inventory list to avoid common moving mistakes.
 The best option would be to visit the place first, if possible, to feel the vibe and the energy, explore its streets, and see if you can imagine yourself there.
 Ask your friends if they know someone who knows someone who lives there.
 It is always better if you can hear personal experiences and tips from someone you can trust.

 2. If You Don’t Have a Job, Find One ASAP

 There are jobs that require relocation because they simply do not exist where you live, so better opportunities are certainly a great motivation to move.
-If you have a job waiting for you, consider the most important relocation question to ask your employer.
+Have you thought about getting a job before you relocate?
+If you managed to find a job before moving to another state and have it waiting for you, consider the most important relocation question to ask your employer.
 In case you do not have something planned, start searching.

 One of the main reasons why people move to bigger cities is because there are more jobs, so if you are ready to jump into that adventure, polish your CV and start applying.
 The market in cities is very competitive, and sometimes hundreds of people apply for a single position.
 So don’t get discouraged if you get rejected or if no one responds to your emails at first.
-The right opportunity will come.
+When relocating for a job, it’s important to believe that the right opportunity will come.

 3. You Don’t Have to Pack Your Entire Life